BoreMore/melanoma-classification/README.md

 The competition submission associated with this model received a private score of 0.7131 (scored on 70% of the test data) and a public score of 0.7045 (scored on the other 30% of the test data).

+## Website
+The model is deployed on a website using jQuery and Bootstrap on the frontend and Flask on the backend to serve as an API for the machine learning model.
+To start the server, enter the website directory and run ```python server.py```.
+THIS MODEL SHOULD NOT BE USED FOR MEDICAL DIAGNOSES.

 ## Dataset
 The dataset used for this neural network was part of the SIIM-ISIC Melanoma Classification prediction competition on Kaggle.
 The competition and data can be found here: https://www.kaggle.com/c/siim-isic-melanoma-classification/data